-refugees will be admitted into the U.S. in fiscal year 2020—the lowest refugee admission ceiling ever.Learn more
+refugees were due to be admitted to the U.S. in fiscal year 2020—the lowest refugee admission ceiling ever.Learn more